SujalSingh-RH/Amazon-Clone/README.md

-This AMAZON Clone had been created using HTML and CSS only.
+This REPO contains AMAZON Clone.